gwynacua/Network-Scanner-GUI/README.md

 Copyright © 2026, Gwyn Villegas
-System Management and Cybersecurity

-This program was created for OULTON COLLEGE for learning purposes
+This project is developed for learning and educational purposes only
-This program was developed using variety of resources, including python course from SMC program, programming tutorials, example
-code from websites such as github, GeeksforGeeks, Stack overlow as well as AI-assisted tools.
-This code has been adapted, modified to fit the requirements of this application.

-This project is a Python-based automated network scanner that integrates with Nmap.
-The program scans a home network, including potential IoT devices, to identify connected devices and their open ports.
+This project is a Python-based automated network scanner that integrates with Nmap and with GUI The program scans a home network, including potential IoT devices, to identify connected devices and their open ports.
 It flags preconfigured high-risk ports and provides a brief discussion of the associated security risks, helping users understand potential vulnerabilities.